AlvarezIglesias/AlvarezIglesias/README.md

 <h1 align="center">Hey there, I'm Álvaro<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

-Computer science engineer with passion for artificial intelligence, simulations and innovation.
-Hands-on experience on AI pipelines and training.
+<h2 align="center">Computer science engineer with passion for artificial intelligence, simulations and innovation.
+Hands-on experience on AI pipelines and training.</h2>
 <!--
 **AlvarezIglesias/AlvarezIglesias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.